Ishasha is the Best Place in East Africa to see Tree-Climbing Lions.

 Suppose you are with us on a Safari.
 In that case, you will have the expertise of your driver-guide and a seasoned Uganda Wildlife Authority Ranger.
 The vehicle comes equipped with a pop-up roof allowing you to stand to get the best photos.

 Besides Lions, you will often see herds of buffaloes, elephants, antelopes, including Topi and Uganda Kob.
-You might also see a leopard in a tree with his prey at his side up.
-Leopards do that to prevent hyenas and vultures from taking their prey.
+You might also see a leopard in a tree with his prey, and it is to prevent hyenas and vultures from taking their prey.

-Ishasha is part of an extended wildlife corridor that extends from Virunga National Park in DR Congo to Kibale Forest in Uganda.
+Ishasha is part of an extended wildlife corridor from Virunga National Park in DR Congo to Kibale Forest in Uganda.

 Where to stay in Ishasha?